BenjaminMickler/pytts/README.md

 ## Documentation
 The documentation for pytts can be found at https://pytts.docs.benmickler.com

+## There hasn't been any development for some time, has it been abondoned?
+No. I am going into year 12 and do not have much time to be constantly working on these projects but I am happy to merge pull requests and will address issues.

 ## License and copyright
 Copyright (c) Benjamin Mickler, 2022